kkkh0315/Algorithm_Quizzes/Baekjoon/README.md

 # Baekjoon-Algorithm
-This repository contains my source files for the quizes in [Baekjoon Online Judge](https://www.acmicpc.net/).
+This repository contains my source files for the quizzes in [Baekjoon Online Judge](https://www.acmicpc.net/).
-Source files for quizes that are immoderately easy are not included.
+Source files for quizzes that are immoderately easy are not included.
 Most source files are written in C language.

 ## What's included